 We are Stronger Together

 Although social distancing helps us stay safe, it is taking a significant toll on small businesses.
-Fortunately, by doing one of the above recommendations, we are directly helping ensure the future of the companies we know and love.
+Fortunately, by making one of the above recommendations, we are directly helping ensure the future of the companies we know and love.
+Once the country opens for business, we know all will do so in a healthy and smart manner.
 Stay strong, be safe, stay healthy, and please remember to be kind.
 We will pull through this a more united nation than ever before!